 In September, the National Institute of Allergy and Infectious Diseases (NIAID) announced that Dr. Shresta’s laboratory would receive more than $2.4 million to help develop vaccines against dengue virus and other flaviviruses and alphaviruses with pandemic potential.

-Dr. Shresta is keeping a close eye on dengue transmission in San Diego County and shares this advice for local residents: “The most important thing we can all do is to remove any standing pools of water where mosquitoes can hatch.
+Dr. Shresta is keeping a close eye on dengue transmission in San Diego County and shared this advice for local residents: “The most important thing we can all do is to remove any standing pools of water where mosquitoes can hatch.
 Tiger mosquitoes’ larvae need surprisingly little water to survive and can turn into adults in as little as 7-10 days in the water,” she says.

 “Also, if you or someone you know has symptoms consistent with dengue fever, don’t be afraid to ask your doctor to consider dengue testing.
 When dengue first arrives in a region, it takes time for healthcare systems to get the virus on their radar,” Dr. Shresta adds.